-Anyone with breast cancer should consult with a medical oncologist to determine their specific treatment needs.
-Treatment options can include surgery, radiation therapy, chemotherapy, proton therapy, targeted therapy, bone-modifying therapy, or hormone therapy.
-A combination of treatments may be used to provide the best chance of disease control.
+Anyone with breast cancer should consult with a medical oncologist to determine his or her specific treatment needs.
+Treatment options can include surgery, radiation therapy, chemotherapy, proton therapy, targeted therapy, bone-modifying therapy, immunotherapy, or hormone therapy.
+A combination of treatments may be used to provide the best chance of disease

-Sources: American Cancer Society, American Society of Clinical Oncology, National Cancer Institute, Texas Cancer Registry, and U.S. Preventive Services Task Force
+Sources: American Cancer Society, American Society of Clinical Oncology, National Cancer Institute, Texas Cancer Registry, and Texas Oncology Physicians TEXAS ONCOLOGY

-TEXAS CONCOLOGY